 The Audit and Compliance Committee of the Board will ensure that the lead audit partner and the audit review partner be rotated every five (5) years as is required by SEC rules.

 Stockholder Communications to the Board.
 Stockholders may contact the Board about bona fide issues or questions about Alphabet by sending an email to:

 Mountain View, CA 94043

 Each communication should specify the applicable addressee or addressees to be contacted as well as the general topic of the communication.
 Alphabet will initially receive and process communications before forwarding them to the addressee.
 Alphabet generally will not forward to the directors a communication that it determines to be primarily commercial in nature or related to an improper or irrelevant topic, or that requests general information about the company.

 - Annual Meeting of Stockholders.
 Each director is encouraged to attend the Annual Meeting of Stockholders.

 Periodic Review of the Corporate Governance Guidelines

-These guidelines shall be reviewed periodically by the Nominating and Corporate Governance Committee (together with the Leadership Development and Compensation Committee, as necessary) and the Board will make appropriate changes based on recommendations from the Committee(s).
+These guidelines shall be reviewed periodically by the Nominating and Corporate Governance Committee (together with the Leadership Development, Inclusion and Compensation Committee, as necessary) and the Board will make appropriate changes based on recommendations from the Committee(s).